watem-sedem/watem-sedem/docs/routing.rst

    height profile in the direction of parcel boundaries rather than the steepest descent.

- - Routing should target grass strips as a priority targets.
-An exception is defined if the two targets and source all have different land cover codes (with one target being a grass strip), and the target grass strip being higher than the other target: here the routing follows the direction of to the lowest pixel.
+ - Routing should target grass strips as a priority target.
+An exception is defined if the two target pixels and the source pixel all have different land cover codes (with one target pixel being a grass strip), and the target grass strip being higher than the other target: here the routing follows the direction of to the lowest pixel.

 Buffers, ditches and routing dams